Hiddensee: Kloster

-Dornbusch Lighthouse
+Dornbusch lighthouse

-In the north of the island, on the Schluckswiek in the so-called Hochland ("highlands") of Hiddensee, stands the symbol of the island, the Hiddensee Lighthouse.
-102 steps climb the tower that has been open to the public since 1994.
-So that it does not become too crowded at the top, only 15 visitors may climb the tower at a time.
-From wind strength 6 the tower is closed for safety reasons.
+In the north of the island, on the Schluckswiek in the so-called highlands of Hiddensee, stands the landmark of the island, the Hiddensee Lighthouse.
+102 steps lead up to the tower, which has been open to visitors since 1994.
+However, so that it doesn't get too crowded up there, only 15 visitors can climb the tower at a time.
+From wind force 6, the tower remains closed for safety reasons.